newrelic/nri-flex/docs/wiki/deprecated/jmx.md

 # JMX Queries

-> ⚠️ **Notice** ⚠️: this document contains a deprecated functionality that is still
-> provided for backwards compatibility.
-However, we encourage you to
-> use the improved, fully-supported [nri-jmx On-Host Integration](http://github.com/newrelic/nri-jmx).
+> ⚠️ **Note**: this is deprecated functionality that is still provided for backwards compatibility.
+We encourage you to use the improved, fully-supported [nri-jmx On-Host Integration](http://github.com/newrelic/nri-jmx).

 Flex can uses [nrjmx](http://github.com/newrelic/nrjmx) to send JMX requests that can be processed later.